obsidianmd/obsidian-developer-docs/en/Styling/Theme guidelines.md

 ## Keep assets local

-Avoid loading remote assets, such as fonts and images, that are unavailable when the user is offline.
+Per [[Developer policies]] community themes must not load remote assets, such as fonts and images, that are unavailable when the user is offline.
 Even if the user has access to the internet, loading remote assets may violate user privacy.

 If you wish to submit your theme to the official Community Themes directory, your theme must not make network calls, and therefore all resources must be bundled into your theme.
 See our guide [[Embed fonts and images in your theme]].